 - Open and sign in to the Mylio account previously associated with Google Drive.

-- Open the Dashboard and ensure Google Drive is listed as a Vault.
+- Open the Dashboard and ensure Google Drive is listed as a device that holds all Originals.

 If you wish to unregister Google Drive as a location that Mylio can sync to, you can do so from the service’s device preferences.
 By unregistering Google Drive, you will prevent Mylio from protecting any new media to Google Drive.
 Media currently on Google Drive will not be removed from the service.